1. Home

 To test your funnel and go through as a customer would, you can simply complete your details and then click the complete order button.
 You will then either be taken through to the next step in your funnel (an upsell or success page).

-Remember, things like your behaviour rules, membership fulfilment, Zaps, and webhook notifications will also trigger.
+Remember, this is a sandbox checkout process, but things like your automation rules, membership fulfillment, Zaps, and webhook notifications will also trigger.
 This lets you check all your integrations and make sure everything is working as you expect.

 The email address you enter as the ‘customer’ will receive a receipt for the payment so you can see how the notifications to your customers appear.